Chapter 40. Home Inspector Licensing Regulations

 18VAC15-40-120.
 Home inspection contract.

-B. At a minimum, the written contract shall include:
+B. At a minimum, the written contract must include:

-2. License number of the home inspector and notation of NRS specialty, if applicable.
+e.
+License number and notation of NRS specialty, if applicable.

-4. Physical address of the residential property to be inspected.
+3. Physical address of the residential building or NRS to be inspected.

-6. A listing of all areas and systems to be inspected, including those inspections that are either partial or limited in scope.
+5. A listing of all areas and systems to be inspected.

-7. A statement in the contract that the home inspection does not include a review for compliance with regulatory requirements (Virginia Uniform Statewide Building Code or other codes, regulations, laws, ordinances, etc.).
+6. A statement that the home inspection does not include a review for compliance with regulatory requirements (Virginia Uniform Statewide Building Code or other codes, regulations, laws, or ordinances).

 a.
 The condition of systems or components that are not readily accessible.